 The Amiga CD32 console had quite a few good games, but there was a problem as they were mostly straight copies/ports from Floppy to CD.
 In other words, Amiga500 or Amiga1200 games on CD with no changes what so ever.

-That said, those games that used the medium and the console for what it was meant to ended up being showcase titles.
+That said, those games that used the medium and the console for what it was meant to end up being showcase titles.
 One of these titles was ROADKILL.

-There is also an ending movie which many have not seen i guess as the difficulty level in ROADKILL was abit too much for most non hardcore gamers.
+There is also an ending movie which many have not seen i guess as for the difficulty level in ROADKILL was a bit too much for most nonhardcore gamers.

 ROADKILL had what it needed to impress.
 A CD only video and at the same time a quality game and while technically great for its time and format the CDXL movie format was too demanding for the console, so in order to get fluid playback one had to crop the video quite a lot and that meant a tiny playback window and huge borders around it.

-Pretty straight forward release, sadly no CD32 big box version of this game, just the usual Jewel case with minimal manual.
-The inlay/manual is atleast in color and while other games like Seek & Destroy, Out To Lunch and Guardian of the same era came in cardboard CD cases this one did not.
-(The CD Cardboard boxes was awesome and very hard to find in mint condition today, both for the jewel sized ones and for the Vertical A5 ones. (more about these kind of boxes in an upcoming CD32 article).
+Pretty straightforward release, sadly no CD32 big box version of this game, just the usual Jewel case with minimal manual.
+The inlay/manual is at least in colour and while other games like Seek & Destroy, Out To Lunch and Guardian of the same era came in cardboard CD cases this one did not.
+(The CD Cardboard boxes was awesome and very hard to find in mint condition today, both for the jewel-sized ones and for the Vertical A5 ones. (more about this kind of boxes in an upcoming CD32 article).

 And as always, i got several versions of the game… next up is the standard A1200*/AGA version.